WLenhard/cNORM/README.md

 ## Example

 Conducting the analysis consists of the following steps:
-1. Data preparation und establishing the regression model
+1. Data preparation and establishing the regression model
 1. Validating the model
 1. Generating norm tables and plotting the results